-Welcome to LDbase, a NIH-funded collaboration between researchers and librarians to build a first-of-its-kind data repository containing decades of knowledge about learning disabilities.
+Welcome to LDbase, a NIH-funded collaboration between researchers and librarians to build a first-of-its-kind behavorial data repository containing decades of knowledge from educational and developmental sciences on individuals across the full range of abilities.
 LDbase will be an open science resource for the educational and developmental science scientific communities, providing a secure place to store and access data and access materials about aspects of data management and analyses.
-The aim of LDbase is to be a powerful resource that opens up new areas of research and accelerates discoveries, inspiring innovative research that helps children with learning disabilities.
-More details can be found here.
+The aim of LDbase is to be a powerful resource that opens up new areas of research and accelerates discoveries, inspiring innovative research that helps us understand how individuals learn, develop, are different from each other, learn new languages, respond to interventions, and interact with their communities.

 Questions about LDbase can be emailed or tweeted to Drs.
 Sara Hart (firstname.lastname@example.org, @saraannhart) or Christopher Schatschneider (email@example.com, @schotz), at Florida State University.